Pregnancy Counseling & Therapy

 What Topics Are Addressed During Counseling & Therapy For Pregnancy?

-For 1 in 8 couples, the conceiving process will become the most challenging aspect of pregnancy.
-However, for 1 in 2 pregnancies—even among women who regularly use contraception—the act will be unplanned.
+For 1 in 8 couples, conception will become the most challenging aspect of pregnancy.
+However, for 1 in 2 pregnancies—even among women who regularly use contraception—pregnancy will be unplanned.

-Comprehensive counseling services for pregnancy issues can assist couples to cope with all aspects of the conception process—from fertility frustrations to deciding between “the big 3” (adoption, abortion, or parenthood), to planning for what comes next: the spectrum of physical and mental demands that accompany the gestational, peripartum, and neonatal periods.
+Comprehensive counseling services for pregnancy issues can help couples cope with all aspects of the conception process—from fertility frustrations to deciding between adoption, abortion, or parenthood, to planning for what comes next: the spectrum of physical and mental demands that accompany the gestational, peripartum, and neonatal periods.